DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ```

 > TestCafe resolves relative paths against its own installation folder.

+The `typescript.options.lib` option looks for files in the compiler’s `node_modules/typescript/lib` folder.
+Include the *full* name of the library file (for example: `lib.webworker.d.ts`) to enable that library during compilation.

 To list multiple parameters, separate them with semicolons.
 Enclose values that contain spaces in quotes.